 Capacity utilization is calculated based on the quarterly stock that is held at the regional levels, and the periodic shipments received at national level for routine vaccines.
 The analysis shows there is sufficient capacity for routine vaccines and for the COVID vaccines.
-The Central RVS shares freezer space with the National store as it is not available at the RVS, which is an efficient workaround for this situation.
+The Central RVS shares freezer space with the National store as it is not available at the RVS, which is an efficient work-around for this situation.

-Malawi COVID vaccine: stock received, consumption, and planned stainable Energy for All shipments
+Malawi COVID vaccine: stock received, consumption, and planned shipments